-Students can get employment and build their own job networks through contractors, Employers and with internships or referrals arranged by FutureCOL staff.
-With the help of staff and support groups, students gain part-time employment and this helps with weekly accommodation and living costs.
+Students can get employment and build their own job networks through contractors, employers and with internships or referrals arranged by FutureCOL staff.
+With the help of staff and support groups, students gain part-time student employment and this helps with weekly accommodation and living costs.

 Hospitality students often get work in the food restaurant industry whereas others work with the region’s Horticulture Contractors.
 Students can work together as a group and living in groups works well to keep costs at an economical level.

-Students with valid work permits can use Student Job Search services (an enrolment fee applies) to find summer vacation and temporary or part-time employment.
-See www.sjs.co.nz or TradeMe for further information
+Student employment search services are available for students who have valid work permits.
+Students can use Student Job Search services (an enrolment fee applies) to find summer vacation and temporary or part-time employment.
+See www.sjs.co.nz or TradeMe Jobs for further information